one-line descendant chart to Lovett

 vital records sources

-Despite unreliable court records that indicate a birth year anywhere between 1604 and 1609,1 Humphrey was likely was born not long before being baptized on 25 July 1611 in West Coker, Somerset.2 In his deposition that outlines his father's activities in the 1620s and 1630s, he indicates that he moved with him to Dorchester, Dorset, England in 1623 or 1624.
+Despite often unreliable Essex County court records that indicate a birth year anywhere between 1604 and 1609,1 Humphrey was was very likely the child with his name baptized in West Coker, Somerset, on 25 July 1611.2 In his deposition that outlines his father John's activities in the 1620s and 1630s, we know Humphrey moved with him to Dorchester, Dorset, in 1623 or 1624.
 That is where the John Woodbery who married Ann Napper lived when they were issued their marriage license in 1628, and evidence leaves little doubt that this was his father and stepmother.
-By his own account (for which see his father's biography), Humphrey, being about 18, sailed with his father on the Abigail from the port of Weymouth, England, on 20 June 1628, arriving in Salem on 6 September.
+By his own account, given more fully in his father's biography, Humphrey, being about 18, sailed with him on the Abigail from the port of Weymouth, England, on 20 June 1628, arriving in Salem on 6 September.

-Humphrey was living on Mackerel Cove along with his Woodbery relatives by 1642.12 At this time he was called to testify as a witness in a case against his neighbor Guido Bailey for hitting his (Guido's) wife.13 His grant of meadow at Mackerel Cove was increased by 1/2 acre in 1646.14 He was admitted to the church at Salem on 23 July 1648, Elizabeth having joined on 1 September 1640.15 Humphrey took the freeman's oath with his cousin Hugh on 2 January 1650.16 He bought a house and 20 acres from Guido Bailey in 1652, the deed referring to Humphrey as a fisherman.17 On 20 February 1655/56 he was granted a parcel of swamp abutted by his own and that of Bailey's, not to exceed 10 acres, the wood within it being reserved for the use of Salem residents.18 The residents of the "Cape Ann side" neighborhood (later the eastern part of the town of Beverly) that included Mackerel Cove then complain about this arrangement, the reason not recorded, and the town decided Humphrey should give up other pieces of his land for public use to compensate for the grant.19
+Aside from, Winter Island, the acreage granted to John and Humphrey aren't placed in the town, but it was likely in the part of Salem that would become the town of Beverly in 1668.
+Humphrey was living in that area on Mackerel Cove along with his Woodbery relatives by August 1642, when an abutting grant mentions Humphrey's farm.11 This was one of the primary staging areas for fishing in Beverly.
+In the same year he was called to testify as a witness in a case against his neighbor Guido Bailey for hitting Guido's wife.13 His grant of meadow at Mackerel Cove was increased by half an acre in 1646.14 He was admitted to the church at Salem on 23 July 1648, Elizabeth having joined on 1 September 1640.15 Humphrey took the freeman's oath with his cousin Hugh on 2 January 1650.16 He bought a house and 20 acres from Guido Bailey in 1652, the deed referring to Humphrey as a fisherman.17 On 20 February 1655/56 he was granted a parcel of swamp abutted by his own and that of Bailey's, not to exceed 10 acres, the wood within it being reserved for the use of Salem residents.18 The residents of the "Cape Ann side" neighborhood (later the eastern part of the town of Beverly) that included Mackerel Cove then complain about this arrangement, the reason not recorded, and the town decided Humphrey should give up other pieces of his land for public use to compensate for the grant.19

 Humphrey served on the jury of trials for the Inferior Court of Salem on 30 June 1657 and 29 November 1659.20 He was elected a surveyor of fences for Cape Ann Side on 24 March 1663 and is mentioned as the constable for the same on 22 August 1663.21 On 30 November 1664 Elizabeth Woodbery was presented to the court for hitting a woman in the employ of Jeremiah and Elizabeth "Hubbard" (Hobart).22 The latter couple came forward to say that they had no reason to believe such a thing happened but if it had, they had given her permission to do so while they were out of town if the discipline were necessary, their maid being a "provoking wench" and a "sad and bad" servant known to all both in Lynn and Salem.
 They call Elizabeth their loving friend, kinswoman and cousin.
 The case was dismissed.